pointOfive/Home/Analysis/OneOffs/PyMC/README.md

 ### Recent Developments (2019-2020)

-- The Bayesian Deep Learning [Research Community](http://bayesiandeeplearning.org/) has become highy active
+- The Bayesian Deep Learning [Research Community](http://bayesiandeeplearning.org/) is becoming increasingly active
-- The benefits of [Integration over Optimization](https://arxiv.org/abs/2001.10995) are highly promising
+- The benefits of [Integration over Optimization](https://arxiv.org/abs/2001.10995) are clearly defined and highly promising
 - ALL Optimizaton procedures can be seen to follow from a [Bayesian Learning Principle](https://arxiv.org/abs/1906.02506) Framework